reubenmiller/thin-edge.io/docs/src/references/mqtt-topic-guidelines.md

    but expecting those to be unique across an entire fleet could be far-fetched.
 1. When multiple child devices are connected to a tedge device, a given child device should only be able to send/receive data meant for itself and not a sibling child device.
-   Thin-edge must provide this isolation in such a way that the peer child devices can not even view others' data.
+   Thin-edge must provide this isolation in such a way that the even peer child devices can not even view others' data.
+   But, when a child device has its own nested child devices, it is expected that the parent child device sends/receives data on behalf of all its children.
-1. Connect to multiple cloud instances at the same time.
+1. Connect to multiple cloud instances, even of the same provider, at the same time.
    This is a common deployment model for SEMs, where the devices that they produce are labelled and sold by solution providers to end customers.
    The device will be connected to the solution provider's cloud to gather all business data from the customer.
    But, it might have to be connected simultaneously to the SEMs cloud as well so that the SEM can remotely manage that device (for maintenance).